Supporting information

 Your reckonable service is any service that counts towards your benefits.
 It can include service from pensionable employment, any additional service previously purchased, and any service transferred into the Teachers’ Pension Scheme from another pension scheme.

 It’s vitally important to check that your service details are correct as any errors may be time-consuming to rectify at a later date, resulting in delays or an under-payment of pension benefits.
 If there are any errors please contact the employer at the time of service and ask them to notify us of the correction.
-Please note errors can only be rectified by employers; Teachers’ Pensions cannot directly alter service records without employer authorisation.
+Please note errors can only be rectified by employers; Teachers’ Pensions cannot alter service records without employer authorisation.

 • Answer: